 Finding a new apartment for rent is indeed an excruciating process that takes a lot of time.
-Therefore, it shouldn't be taken lightly when it comes to applying for the desired property, and to put down a deposit.
+Therefore, it shouldn't be taken lightly when it comes to applying for the desired property and putting down a deposit.

 Although the majority of rental listings are legitimate, it is well known that thousands of scammers are out there looking for the next victim of their rental fraud.